 These headphones come with a small circular soft pouch that will protect your headphones from damage.
 The case fabric is tough, and it will easily fit into a pocket or purse.
 However, a soft case may not be able to protect these headphones from water damage as a hard case would.

 Decent build quality.
 These headphones are lightweight and the earbuds are made of a relatively dense plastic that won't break from a couple of falls.
 The audio cable is decent and moderately durable.
 Unfortunately, like the SoundTrue In-Ear, the audio cable could be a little thicker, to prevent it from getting damaged by everyday wear and tear.

 Poor isolation.
-As opposed to most in-ears that provide extreme amounts of passive isolation, these earbuds - due to their open design and minimal seal - have very poor isolation.
+As opposed to most in-ears that provide extreme amounts of passive isolation like the Fitbit Flyer, these earbuds - due to their open design and minimal seal - have very poor isolation (see our recommendations for the best noise cancelling earbuds).
 They offer no isolation below 1KHz, and above that, barely achieve more than 9dB of isolation.

 Very good leakage.
 Although these earbuds have an open design, they don't leak as much as open-back over-ear headphones.
 However, they leak considerably more than closed, tightly-sealed in-ears.
 These headphones barely leak below 2KHz.
 The profile of the leakage that happens above that frequency is quite narrow, so despite its relatively high volume, won't be bothersome to people around you in most situations.